toptensoftware/CantabileTranslations/readme.md

 # Cantabile Translations

-Cantabile Translations is a set of resource files that Cantabile 3 uses for translated language strings in it's user interface.
+Cantabile Translations is a set of resource files that Cantabile 3 uses for translated language strings in its user interface.

 ## Langauge Translation Files